-The kernel also allocates a linkage record for each A-stack that is used to record a caller's return address and is accessible only to the kernel.
-The kernel lays out A-stacks and linkage records in memory in a way such that the correct linkage record can be quickly located given any address in the corresponding A-stack.
+The kernel also allocates a linkage record for each A-stack that is used to record a caller's return address and that is accessible only to the kernel.
+The kernel lays out A-stacks and linkage records in memory in such a way that the correct linkage record can be quickly located given any address in the corresponding A-stack.